 Bed bugs are small insects that do not have wings.
 They can not fly or jump but can crawl rapidly.

-There body resembles an apple seed and they are red/brown in color.
-They hide during the day in crevices they can find such as headboards, mattresses and walls, and then they come out at night.
+Their body resembles an apple seed, and they are red/brown.
+They hide during the day in crevices they can find, such as headboards, mattresses, and walls, and then they come out at night.

 Should I use pesticides?

 Pesticides are not safe for human skin or to be used indoors.
-This would not be a wise idea.
+This would not be a good idea.

-It can take a lot of time and persistence to get rid of bed bugs and pest control companies can be expensive.
-If you do decide to use a pest control company, be sure they have experience in dealing with bed bugs.
+It can take a long time and persistence to get rid of bed bugs, and pest control companies can be expensive.
+If you decide to use a pest control company, be sure they have experience dealing with bed bugs.

-Bed bugs aren’t a health concern, rather more of a nuisance and can generally be dealt with by yourself.
+Bed bugs aren’t a health concern but a nuisance and can generally be dealt with by yourself.